antonis-manaras/antonis-manaras.github.io/DEPLOY_GUIDE.md

-# Astrotype Deployment Guide
+# Blog Deployment Guide

-This guide will walk you through deploying your Astrotype blog to the web using GitHub Pages.
+This guide will walk you through deploying your blog to the web using GitHub Pages.

 ## Part 1: GitHub Repository Setup

 1.  **Create a new GitHub Repository:**
     *   Go to [GitHub](https://github.com) and click the `+` icon in the top right, then select "New repository".
-    *   Give your repository a name (e.g., `my-astrotype-blog`).
+    *   Give your repository a name (e.g., `my-awesome-blog`).
     *   Choose whether you want it to be public or private.
     *   Click "Create repository".